When people say “a GED”, they refer to the diploma that’s awarded when test-takers have passed the four subtests of the GED test.

 However, it will make more sense to complete high school and earn a diploma.
-There are schools and employers that regard and treat GED holders differently that HS graduates.
-Students should really contact their school counselor before deciding to drop out and go for a GED.
+There are schools and employers that regard and treat GED holders differently than HS graduates.
+Students should really contact their school counselor before deciding to quit school and go for a GED.

 Technically and legally, a high school degree and a GED diploma are equivalent, but to get to the credentials, but the road is totally different.

 To earn your GED credential, you’ll have to attain sufficient scores on four subject tests that you can complete in a little over 7 hours.
 To earn a high school diploma, however, you’ll have to attend school for 3 or 4 years.

 So passing the GED exam will result in a diploma that is commonly considered equivalent to a regular high school diploma, but the road to get there and the requirements are entirely different.